Nolan Jones Player Props: Rockies vs. Dodgers

-Nolan Jones, with a slugging percentage of .469 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Los Angeles Dodgers, with Michael Grove on the mound, June 28 at 8:40 PM ET.
+Nolan Jones, with a slugging percentage of .469 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Los Angeles Dodgers, with Emmet Sheehan on the mound, June 29 at 8:40 PM ET.

 Nolan Jones Game Info & Props vs. the Dodgers